Cooper315315/MSC-Cyber-Security-2026---Final-Dissertation-/README.md

 ## 🧪 Research Method

+This study adopts a **quantitative research method** because it evaluates scanner performance using measurable numerical outcomes, including vulnerability counts, severity distributions, OWASP Top 10:2025 coverage, inter-tool overlap and scan duration.
+This approach enables an objective comparison of how each scanner performs against the same targets.

-The study uses a **controlled experimental design** within an isolated virtual lab environment.
-Each DAST tool is configured identically in terms of scan scope, authentication and scanning policy, then run against each target application for a minimum of three scan iterations following a repeated-measures protocol.
-Scan outputs are exported in structured formats (XML/HTML), parsed using Python, and compiled into a Vulnerability Analysis Dataset for descriptive and comparative statistical analysis.
+A controlled experimental design was used within an isolated virtual laboratory environment.
+Burp Suite Professional, OWASP ZAP and Nikto were configured with the same target scope, authentication requirements and available scanning policies.
+Each tool scanned both deliberately vulnerable applications—DVWA and bWAPP—over a minimum of three iterations using a repeated-measures protocol.
+Scan results were exported in structured XML or HTML formats, parsed with Python, and compiled into a Vulnerability Analysis Dataset.
+Descriptive and comparative statistical analysis was then used to identify performance differences, detection patterns and areas of overlap between the tools.

 ## 🛠️ Tools Used